brycie-boy/The_Cosmos/Prometheus Rising chapter 4. The Anal Emotion-Territorial Circuit.md

 The dark inner circle would represent the adamantine individuality of this ideally detached person — detached from robot imprints.
 The grey circle would represent the ability to move out into each quadrant in times when that was necessary.

 - Highlight - Location 902
 Circles of this sort, called mandalas, are widely used for meditation in the Buddhist tradition.
-Often
+Often they are cornered by four demons who evidently, like the Occidental lion, bull, angel and eagle, represent the extremes to be avoided.

 - Highlight - Location 903
 ![[0E184E24-89EF-4E40-BE09-BC6567643DF0.jpeg]]